signedav/interlis_relations_in_qgis/relations_in_qgis.md

 <!-- Go through the ili model -->
 ---

-# The model in QGIS
+# Let's have a look in QGIS
 - ili2db creates the physical Database
 - QGIS Model Baker generates the project

-- With UsabILIty Hub preconfigured Settings and Stylings can be received from the Repository
+---
+# UsabILIty Hub
+The idea of the UsabILItyHub is to receive meta data like ili2db settings, layer styles and orders etc. automatically over the web.

+Like we can now receive models by connecting the ilimodels.xml of http://models.interlis.ch and with it's ilisite.xml many other repositories, we will be able to get this meta data with the file ilidata.xml on the UsabILItyHub usabilityhub.opengis.ch

+Find more information (in German) at https://usabilityhub.opengis.ch/

 ---
 # Inheritance mapping
 - New Class
 - Super Class